GrottoPress/envy/README.md

 ENV["APP_WEBHOOKS_1_TOKEN"] = "d4e5f6"
 ```

-*Envy* loads environment variables only once per application life-cycle.
-This avoids the overhead of reading and parsing YAML files on every single request.

 It sets file permission (`0600` by default) for all config files.

 *Envy* supports loading a file from a supplied list of files in decreasing order of priority; the first readable file is loaded.